 Social media is one powerful tool.
 One-third of our time on the internet goes to social media platforms.
 Oftentimes, a business’s social media pages are the first line of contact with potential new customers.
 In order to present your business’s best self, make sure to avoid these social media no-no’s:

 Businesses are not always able to respond to comments from customers- even if the comment is negative.
 Becoming defensive is a surefire way to drive customers away.
 Remember the old, cliché- “The customer is always right.”
 By becoming overly defensive, you may rub a number of customers the wrong way.

 Relationship building is an integral part of running a business.
 Positive relationships and positive experiences are what drive business forward.
 If someone praises the work your business is doing, it can be beneficial to acknowledge the comments.
 This shows other customers that you do care and want to continue forging relationships with them.

 Post Only During Business Hours

 Your office hours may be 9-5, but that may not be when your customers are consuming content.
-The social media community is global and different time zones and daily schedules affect the times content is being consumed.
-Your content is more likely to be consumed if it is posted at times convenient for different people.
+The social media community is global.
+Your content will be consumed if it is posted at times convenient for different people.
 (This can be easily done with programs that help you schedule social media postings, like Hootsuite!)

 Post and Forget